Celebrating Hip Hop History Month

 Hip Hop History Month at SJPL

-The San José Public Library completed another successful series of events celebrating Hip Hop History Month this November.
-We kicked off our 2nd annual celebration of Hip Hop by offering FREE events that help best illustrate how Hip Hop culture has influenced the local scene in San José, and how it continues to be a tour de force in every facet of our global identity.
+The San José Public Library is excited to celebrate Hip Hop History Month this November for the 3rd consecutive year.
+We're offering FREE events that help best illustrate how Hip Hop culture has influenced the local scene in San José, and how it continues to be a tour de force in every facet of our global identity.

-Throughout the month of November, SJPL presented lectures and showcases from several artists who have taken their love of Hip Hop and turned this passion into professional careers.
+We'll present lectures and showcases from several artists who have taken their love of Hip Hop and turned this passion into professional careers.
 The goal of these interactive experiences is to educate, excite, and inspire people of all ages.
-We look forward to bringing you more local talent in November 2018.

 Hip Hop culture was cultivated from the streets of New York City’s five boroughs during the '70s–'80s, springing up from legendary block parties that were orchestrated by names like DJ Kool Herc and Grandmaster Flash.
 Black and Latino youths utilized the urban community they lived in to help mature what would be known to us as Hip Hop’s founding elements: DJing, emceeing, B-boying/breaking, and graffiti/writing.
 From body language to fashion, linguistics to pop culture, Hip Hop quickly proliferated mainstream America and has become an outlet for youth culture all around the world.